Jarlene/nginx_build/README.md

 # nginx_build

-build nginx shell with some module
+using shell build nginx with some module